-- If any member, staff or volunteer in WEBBA witnesses, suspects or is informed of a witnessed or suspected case of abuse they should immediately report it to the named Safeguarding Officer. - If the named person is not available, or is involved in or connected to, the abuse, it should be reported to the group chair or a DBS checked adult: [list of DBS checked adults]. - If an individual wishes to report an incident of abuse against them they should report it to the named safeguarding officer or an individual they trust.
+- If any member, staff or volunteer in WEBBA witnesses, suspects or is informed of a witnessed or suspected case of abuse they should immediately report it to the named Safeguarding Officer. - If the named person is not available, or is involved in or connected to, the abuse, it should be reported to a DBS checked adult: - If an individual wishes to report an incident of abuse against them they should report it to the named safeguarding officer or an individual, they trust.